Apple Studio Display (1998–2004): Models

-Flat panel models (1998–2003)
+LCD models (1998–2003)

 The first Apple display using LCD technology was known as the Apple Studio Display (15-inch flat panel).
 It was introduced at the 1998 Seybold Seminars Expo alongside the Power Macintosh G3/300 DT and had an initial retail price of US$1,999.
 MacWorld Magazine's Seybold conference coverage said the pricing "would have been considered aggressive a few months ago, but given recently plummeting prices for LCD monitors, Apple's display should be in the middle of the pack."

 It has DA-15 connector for connecting the display to a computer, and 2 ADB ports, an S-Video and Composite video port, as well as RCA audio connectors and a headphone jack.
 Although it was intended to be paired with the Power Macintosh G3, its blue and translucent plastic design was ahead of G3 which were still beige.
 It is the first translucent Apple product since the eMate, predating the iMac G3 by a few months.
 The Studio Display requires System 7.5 or later, and has a brightness of 180 cd/m2.